 ARTIST BIOGRAPHY

-Vikkie Patterson is a painter and a PhD researcher at Ulster University Belfast School of Art.
-Her practice-based research centres around the concept of embodiment in contemporary painting and literature from Northern Ireland.
+Vikkie Patterson is a painter and doctoral researcher at Ulster University Belfast School of Art.
+Her practice-based research centres around the concept of decoloniality in contemporary painting and literature in Northern Ireland.
 She has a previous French and Germanic Studies degree from Trinity College Dublin and lived previously in the French Caribbean islands of Guadeloupe.
-This informs her research and practice.
+Both of these experiences inform her research and practice.

-Her work has been exhibited internationally and is held in private collections in Ireland, France, North America, Australia and the U.K. as well as in public collections at the Tyrone Guthrie Centre, Annaghmakerrig, the African and Caribbean Support Organisation Northern Ireland (ACSONI) headquarters in Belfast and at the Kanu Nayak Art Foundation in Mumbai, India.
-A touring exhibition with the Drawing Box Collective forms part of the National Irish Visual Art Library (NIVAL) in Dublin.
+Her work has been exhibited internationally and is held in collections at the Tyrone Guthrie Centre, Annaghmakerrig, the African and Caribbean Support Organisation Northern Ireland (ACSONI) headquarters in Belfast and at the Kanu Nayak Art Foundation in Mumbai, India.
+A touring exhibition with the International Drawing Box Collective forms part of the National Irish Visual Art Library (NIVAL) in Dublin.
+Her work also forms part of private collections in Ireland, the United Kingdom, France, North America and Australia.

 ARTIST STATEMENT